Opportunistic Scheduling over Renewal Systems: An Empirical Method: Additional proofs

 4) If $\liminf_{n\rightarrow\infty}\theta[n]\geq x$, then, for any $\epsilon>0$ such that $x-\epsilon>0$ there exists an $N$ large enough so that $\theta[n]\geq x-\epsilon,~\forall n\geq N$.
 Then, by property 1), $\hat\theta[n]\geq x-\epsilon,~\forall n\geq N$, which implies $\limsup_{n\rightarrow\infty}\hat\theta[n]\leq x-\epsilon$.
 Let $\epsilon\rightarrow0$ gives $\limsup_{n\rightarrow\infty}\hat\theta[n]\geq x$.
 One the other hand, if $\limsup_{n\rightarrow\infty}\hat\theta[n]\leq x$, then, obviously, $\limsup_{n\rightarrow\infty}\theta[n]\leq x$. \Halmos\\ \endproof

 \proof{Proof of Lemma \ref{exp-supMG}.~~} The proof is divided into two parts.
-The first part contains some technical subtleties, and the second part contains computations to prove the supermartingale claim. \begin{itemize} \item \textit{Technical preliminaries:} First of all, for any fixed $k$, since $n_k$ is a random variable on the integers, it is not immediately clear that $\{\mathcal{H}_n\}_{n\geq n_k+1}$ is indeed a filtration.
-In order to justify this, we need the precise meaning of $\mathcal{H}_n$ for any $n\geq n_k+1$.
+The first part contains some technical preliminaries showing $G[n]$ is measurable respect to $\mathcal{H}_n,~\forall n\geq n_k+1$, and the second part contains computations to prove the supermartingale claim. \begin{itemize} \item \textit{Technical preliminaries:} First of all, for any fixed $k$, since $n_k$ is a random variable on the integers, we need to justify that $\{\mathcal{H}_n\}_{n\geq n_k+1}$ is indeed a filtration.
 First, it is obvious that $n_k$ a valid stopping time, i.e.

 Then, any $n=n_k+s$ with some constant $s\in\mathbb{N}^+$ is also a valid stopping time because